 I’ve always had a small body frame.
 That was until I moved to the United States.

 Within months of living in the Bronx, NY, I put on weight like never before.
-Most of my family was happy to “finally see meat on my bones.”
+Most of my family was happy to “finally see some meat on my bones.”

 And I was oblivious to what was going on.

 Looking back at it now, I see why I gained the weight.